harch909/DLN_example/protocols/gel electrophoresis.md

 ## results

-After you've followed these instructionsm you should get something like [this](DLN_example/image21793.png)
+After you've followed these instructions you should get something like [this](image21793.png)